Ahmed-Abdlhameed/Online-tools/README.md

-## Some helpful websites for developments:
+## Some helpful websites for development:
 ### For design:
 - **For free high quality images:**
   - [500px](https://500px.com/)